-Having the right help on a Social Security disability case can easily make the difference between winning and losing a claim for benefits, so deciding the issue of legal representation, and which legal representative will handle your SSD or SSI disability case, is no small matter.
+Having the right help on a Social Security disability case can easily make the difference between winning and losing a claim for benefits, so deciding whether to get legal help, and which legal representative to hire, is no small matter.
 If you're not sure if you need to hire an expert, first read our article on hiring a disability representative.

-How do you determine whether an attorney disability representative is especially suited to handle your Social Security disability or SSI disability case?
-Simple.
+How do you determine which representative is right for you?
 Contact a representative's office and ask questions.
 First and foremost, ask if the lawyer has experience in winning disability claims for your medical condition.

-Regardless of the type of disability advocate you choose, a qualified advocate can make the difference between not winning and winning a disability claim for monthly disability benefits and backpay.
+Regardless of the type of disability advocate you choose, a qualified representative can make the difference between not winning and winning a disability claim.